Course Maps & Details

 The bike begins at Johnson’s Beach in Guerneville and finishes at Windsor High School (approximately 17 miles away from its starting point).

-Aid stations are located at mile 18, 29, and 40 and will be serving water(in single use,sport top bottles), Gatorade Endurance (in sport top bottles), and Bonk Breaker Energy Bars.
+Aid stations are located at mile 18, 29, and 40 and will be serving water(in single use,sport top bottles), Gatorade Endurance (in sport top bottles), bananas, and Bonk Breaker Energy Bars.

 Although open to traffic, the roads are lightly traveled but will be intensely marshaled by USAT officials.
 We ask that your friends, family and coaches keep off the bike course while the race is in progress!

 Air temperatures generally range from the low to mid 50's early in the morning to daytime highs of anywhere from 80-95 degrees.